-- Service will be based on the need to maintain family relationships and continuity of care for children.
-In this regard services will be provided to support the autonomy and integrity of the family unit.
+- Service will be based on the need to maintain family relationships and continuity of care for infants/children/youth.
+In this regard, services will be provided to support the autonomy and integrity of the family unit.

 - Services will be provided to families drawing upon the family and community resources.

 - Client records will be open to clients as provided under the Child and Family Services Act and the Person Health Information Protection Act.

 - Clients will be advised of the existence of the agency’s complaint procedure as part of the initial intake interview.